 Source: PowerPoint Funnel Diagrams from CEO pack

-Use PowerPoint funnel diagram in your presentations and make your message memorable.
+Hope you got some ideas on how to use PowerPoint funnel diagram in your presentations and make your message memorable.

 Related: Tutorial to make the versatile glossy ball in PowerPoint.